jsdw/yap/README.md

 - Expose all of the "low level" functions.
 You can save and rewind to locations as needed (see `Tokens::location`), and implement any of the provided functions using these primitives.
 - Aims to be "fairly quick".
 Avoids allocations (and allows you to do the same via the iterator-centric interface) almost everywhere.
-If you need "as fast as you can get", there amay be quicker alternatives.
+If you need "as fast as you can get", there may be quicker alternatives.

 Have a look at the `Tokens` trait for all of the parsing methods made available, and examples for each.